 This material is now an e-book.
 It’s called Constance Hale’s Lesson Plans for Teachers, and is available on multiple digital platforms.
 (See below.)
 It is two semester-long suites of lesson plans—part of my dogged attempt to change the way we think of sentences, syntax, and literary style.
 Or maybe just to make writing less anxiety-filled and more joyful.

 This is my gift to teachers, on whom we depend to keep our society well-informed, well-spoken, curious, expressive, and maybe even eloquent.
 I am keeping the cost as low as possible to make it widely available.
 Its 372 pages come with ideas for discussions, in-class exercises, homework assignments, handouts, answer keys, and even a big grammar test.
 There are readings galore, of my heterodox favorite passages (from Charlotte Brontë to Muhammad Ali!).
-And the handouts that go along with the lessons are available on my website, downloadable as a PDF, so that you can give them to students.
+And the handouts that go along with the lessons are downloadable as a PDF, so that you can give them to students.
+Interested?
+Learn more here.

 Here are links to the sites that sell it, at an introductory price of $6.99: